Welcome to the Palisades Interstate Park in New Jersey

-Overlooking the Hudson River in Bergen County, New Jersey, we are part of more than 100,000 acres of parklands and historic sites in New York and New Jersey managed by the Palisades Interstate Park Commission.
-The two states formed the Commission in 1900 to stop the defacement of the Palisades by stone quarries, which were blasting the famous cliffs into gravel.
+On the western shore of the Hudson River in northeastern New Jersey, we are part of more than 100,000 acres of parklands and historic sites that the Palisades Interstate Park Commission manages in New York and New Jersey.
+The two states formed the Commission in 1900 to stop the defacement of the Palisades by stone quarries, which had been blasting the famous cliffs for gravel and crushed stone.

 The Palisades Interstate Park in New Jersey is about 12 miles long, a half-mile wide, and encompasses 2,500 acres of wild Hudson River shorefront, uplands, and cliffs.

-Within this park you will find more than 30 miles of hiking and ski trails, a boat launching ramp, a scenic riverside drive, a cliff-top parkway and overlooks, riverfront picnic areas and playgrounds, a nature sanctuary, two boat basins, historic sites — and mile after mile of rugged woodlands and vistas just minutes from midtown Manhattan.
+Visitors find within this park more than 30 miles of hiking and ski trails, a boat launching ramp, a scenic riverside drive, a cliff-top parkway and overlooks, riverfront picnic areas and playgrounds, a nature sanctuary, two boat basins, historic sites — and mile after mile of rugged woodlands and vistas just minutes from midtown Manhattan.

 The Palisades Interstate Park is a National Historic Landmark and the Palisades are a National Natural Landmark.

-Thanks to the efforts of far-thinking people over a century ago and since, the Palisades today belong to all of us.
-These pages were created to help you and others enjoy the tall cliffs of the Hudson and all they offer.
+Thanks to the efforts of far-thinking people over a century ago and since, the New Jersey Palisades today belong to all of us.
+These pages were created to help you and others enjoy this great National Landmark.

 Recently in the park...